xuzhaoqing/SoCloud/README.md

 # SoCloud
+## Author
+Group41: Zhaoqing Xu, StudentID: 1005644082, Email: zhaoqing.xu@mail.utoronto.ca

 ## Introduction
 SoCloud is a mini search engine developed by Zhaoqing Xu, and it's the project of CSC326H1: Programming Language in University of Toronto.
 ## Requirement
 python == 2.7

+## LAB2
+### Requirements
+1. pip install oauth2client
+2. pip install google-api-python-client
+3. pip install httplib2
+4. pip install beaker
+5. pip install boto

+### Public IP Address
+the public ip address of my web application is 34.228.18.60, and the port is 80.
+The application is now running on the server.
+Please go to 34.228.18.60:80 for more information

+### Frontend
+the Google Login works well but the format is not organized well due to the limited time

+### Backend
+The python script for launching EC2 instance on AWS is in [inst_setup.py](./inst_setup.py) Pay attention that I removed the accessKey.csv file which contains the information of `aws_access_key_id` and `aws_secret_access_key` so that the script couldn't run as expected.

+### Benchmark
+Please move to [./file/benchmark_lab2.md](./file/benchmark_lab2.md) to check for the benchmark

 ## Lab1
 To check the correctness of lab1, please follow the guidelines: